annashipman/annashipman.github.io/_posts/2021-03-12-finance-part-3.md

 ![WACC calculation example](/img/wacc_calculation_example.jpg)

 The WACC is also known as the 'hurdle rate', i.e. the minimum return that any project the company undertakes needs to deliver in order to be generating value rater than eroding it.
 By how much should a capital project or investment exceed WACC?
 The answer depends on perceptions of the risks involved.

+The WACC/hurdle rate is not usually used on its own, but as part of one of the project appraisal techniques that I will talk about a bit more below.

 ## CAPM and beta